MarchImportant

 Henry Bessemer

-temperature of the iron mass, keeping it molten.
-The oxidation process removed
+iron mass, keeping it molten.
+The oxidation process removed impurities

-of ores, fuels, and steel.
-He held 110 patents at his death.
+the chemistry of ores, fuels, and steel.
+He held 110 patents at

 March